-The Financial Policy Framework is based on the principle of full-cost recovery and incorporates three dimensions: funding windows, programme categories and cost categories.
-The summary of these elements, set out below, draws on the decisions taken by the fortieth session of the CFA in November 1995, following discussion of a report of the Formal Working Group on Options for WFP's R<F policies, a subsequent review and revision of R<F policies accepted by the Board at its First Regular Session in 1999, and a further review of these policies entitled "Issues on Financial Policies", endorsed by the Board at its Annual Session of 2003.101 The following sections contain references to the General Regulations, which along with the other basic documents, remains the definitive source on resource and financing rules and regulations.
-The Board also approved a change to the definition of the special operations category in General Rule II.2 (d).
+126. The financial policy framework is based on the principle of full-cost recovery and incorporates three dimensions: funding windows, programme categories and cost categories.
+The summary of these elements, set out below, draws on the decisions taken by the fortieth session of the CFA in November 1995, following discussion of a report of the Formal Working Group on Options for WFP's resource and long-term financing (R<F) policies, a subsequent review and revision of R<F policies accepted by the Board at its First Regular Session in 1999, and a further review of these policies entitled "Issues on Financial Policies", endorsed by the Board at its Annual Session of 2003.
+The following sections contain references to the General Regulations, which along with the other basic documents, remains the definitive source on resource and financing rules and regulations.